How to test your C# Web API

 What I like to do is make each test independent of the other.
 This has as benefit that the test cases don't interfere with each other and that each case can be written or debugged on its own.
 To be able to do this, we have to perform a reseed of the database before each test is run.

-To reseed my databases I'm using the Respawn package
+To reseed the database I'm working with I use the Respawn package

 Ideally, we don't want this code to leak through the test cases, these should remain compact and focused.
 To hide common logic (for example, clearing a database) and to keep things DRY, I create an abstraction layer.